-12:17 This is the reason for the existence in the world, i.e., expectations for worldly things.
+12:17 This is the reason for the existence in the world.
 As long as we want to experience those external sensory inputs, our minds WILL make the conditions to make that happen.
 It may not happen the way we want.
 Because arising of future lives is based on natural laws and those are laws of kamma.